skysqlinc/skysql-docs/docs/High Availability, DR/Setup Global Replication.md

 In a real world scenario, the Primary service will contain data which will need to be restored to the Standby service before the replication can be set up.
 SkySQL performs full backup of your services every night.
 You can either use an existing nightly backup or create a schedule to perform a new full backup.

 !!!
 Note
     Depending on the size of your databases, backing up a service can take substantial time.
 Creating a new backup is not necessary if you already have an existing full backup of your service.
-If you have a recent backup (normally will be available) you can skip the step to create a new Backup.
-After we restore from the backup we have replay all the subsequent DB changes from the Source DB 'binlog'.
+If you have a recent backup (usually available) you can skip the step.
+After we restore from the backup we have to replay all the subsequent DB changes from the Source DB 'binlog'.
 Binlogs expire in 4 days, by default.
+So, you cannot use a backup older than 4 days.

 1\.
 Use the following API to list backups associated with the Primary service.
 Replace {id} with the database id of the Primary service.
 Look for a "FULL" backup or "snapshot".